CentaurusInfra/arktos/docs/design-proposals/multi-tenancy/multi-tenancy-network.md

 It is defined as CRD by [crd-network.yaml](../../../pkg/controller/artifacts/crd-network.yaml)

 The "type" field is the only mandatory field in a network object.
-For now there are two types defined: flat and vpc.
+It indicates network provider that allocates & manages the network resources.
+In particular, _flat_ type is reserved for canonical k8s flat networking model where various community cni plugins can be used as the underlying network provider.

 A command-line parameter named "default-network-template-path" of tenant controller will decide which default network will be created for a new space.